 - Healthy, delicious, home-cooked meals

 - A relaxed environment in laid-back, comfortable accommodations.

 - Multi-sport elements (optional): trail runs, outdoor lap swimming, yoga, core work, and nature walks.

 - Skills discussions to learn – or reinforce – group riding, nutrition, bike handling, cornering, and descending

 - Optional massages with an experienced sports massage therapist

 Using locally sourced ingredients, we create clean and delicious meals to fuel your week of riding.
 Breakfast, lunch and dinner are all included.
 Each meal is inventive and diverse – often inspired by our chefs’ global travels – and focuses on lean proteins, leafy greens and root vegetables.
 We focus on food specifically for endurance athletes and accommodate all dietary preferences and restrictions.

 The Cycling House is our original cycling vacation concept.
-Our place in Tucson offers the opportunity to relax and recover in a spacious setting with friends.
-Enjoy yoga on the patio, share stories during a hot tub soak or finish a ride by jumping in the infinity pool.
+Our home in Tucson offers the opportunity to relax and recover in a spacious setting with friends.
+Enjoy yoga on the patio, share stories during a hot tub soak or finish a ride by jumping in the pool.
 This comfortable environment lends itself perfectly to nightly skills discussions over appetizers.
 Need a quick bike fix?
-Our garage’s workbench and collection of tools rivals most bike shops.
+Our garage’s workbench and collection of tools rival most bike shops.
 Our home has eight bedrooms, seven and a half bathrooms and two yurts in the fenced backyard.
 Here is a short video house tour.